Betting Tissue Tool - Automatically create your own betting forecasts to find value bets

-Now you can automate this process by using your own unique combination of ratings and form, choose the minimum price you want to achieve for each horse, change the settings to perfect your ratings and prices to help find over priced winners, day after day.
+You can now automate this process by using your own unique combination of ratings and form, change the settings to perfect your ratings and find overpriced, value bets, day after day.

 What is a betting tissue and how will it help win money from betting on horses?

 Creating your own betting tissue is a way of pricing up a race to create your own odds for each horse.
 You can then compare your odds with the Bookmakers and spot horses that may be overpriced.
 If you calculate a horse should be around 2/1 and it is on offer at 7/1, then you have yourself a value bet.